 If a Novell network number is assigned to an interface that is administratively shut down and the router has a valid alternative route to that same network in its routing table, poison SAPs will be routed to that network.
 A result of this possibly unexpected behavior is that it will sometimes appear that the router is violating split-horizon and sending poison SAPs back out the interface they arrived on.
 Regular periodic SAP updates do not display this behavior.
 The workaround is to remove Novell network numbers from interfaces that are administratively shut down.
-[CSCdi07425] This patch fixes an interoperability issue between the cisco Novell IPX routing fast switching implementation between release 9.1 and 8.3 or 9.0 software releases before either 8.3(7.2) or 9.0(5.1).
-Note: 8.2 has the same problem as 8.3 and 9.0, but no fix will be generated for that release.

-In the 9.1 release fast switching was enhanced to allow communication to FDDI and Serial end hosts.
-Before 9.1, the router did not fast switch Novell frames to a Novell FDDI end host, but would always process switch them instead, so communication between actual end hosts was always effective.

-The older release Novell fast switching code wrote packets sent to next-hop remote routers on FDDI and Serial links with extra padding bytes, in such a way that it guaranteed that Novell frames output on Ethernet interfaces by the remote router would always have at least 64 bytes of data (plus 4 bytes of checksum).

-The 9.1 fast switching code generates correctly formatted frames on FDDI and Serial interfaces.
-However, the older releases of software will misinterpret these frames when fast switching, and generate output frames on Ethernet that, while valid frames, are smaller than 64 bytes.

-Some versions of PC Ethernet drivers seem to require a 64 byte minimum frame size (plus 4 bytes of checksum).
-As such, if they are in a setting where a 9.1 and previous release router are running in series, they will not be able to accept the smaller frames.
+[CSCdi07425]

-This patch allows 8.3 and 9.0 to operate correctly with both correctly formatted input frames from release 9.1, or incorrectly formatted input frames from previous releases, on both FDDI or Serial.
-Note 1: The problem in 8.3 and 9.0 can be worked around by turning off fast switching on the 9.1 router's FDDI or Serial interface.

-Note 2: This patch will also fix problems where 8.3 or 9.0 cannot correctly forward frames sent by a PC FDDI end host onto an Ethernet.
-[CSCdi09754]

-The SHOW NOVELL/XNS ROUTE display is missing the count of learned routes in the header of the display.
-[CSCdi09923]

-Novell, XNS, and Apollo maximum-path 0 is accepted and displayed by the system, but the default maximum-paths is 1.
+- There was an interoperability issue between the Novell IPX routing fast switching implementation between release 9.1 and 8.3 or 9.0 software releases before either 8.3(7.2) or 9.0(5.1).
+This fix allows 8.3 and 9.0 to operate correctly with both correctly formatted input frames from release 9.1, or incorrectly formatted input frames from release 9.1, or incorrectly formatted input frames from previous releases, on both FDDI or serial.
+The problem in 8.3 and 9.0 can be worked around by turning off fast switching on the 9.1 router's FDDI or serial interface.
+This patch will also fix problems where 8.3 or 9.0 cannot correctly forward frames sent by a PC FDDI end host onto an Ethernet.
+[CSCdi09754] - The show novell route and show xns route displays are missing the count of learned routes in the header of the display.
+[CSCdi09923] - Novell, XNS, and Apollo maximum path 0 is accepted and displayed by the system, but the default maximum-paths is 1.
 If a user types a maximum path of 0, make this return to the default setting of 1.
-[CSCdi09955]

-The Cisco IPX ping command was limited to a maximum of 1500 bytes.
+[CSCdi09955] - The IPX ping command was limited to a maximum of 1500 bytes.
 This patch increases the ping maximum to 4096 bytes for segments which supports that size.
-[CSCdi10130]
+[CSCdi10130] - XNS RIP General Request replies have the split-horizon rule inadvertently applied to them, split-horizons should not be applied to XNS General Requests Responses.
+[CSCdi10294]

-This section describes possibly unexpected behavior by Release 9.0(4).
+This section describes possibly unexpected behavior by release 9.0(4).
 Unless otherwise noted, these caveats apply to all 9.0 releases up to and including 9.0(4).
-For additional caveats applicable to Release 9.0(4), see the caveats sections for newer 9.0 releases.
+For additional caveats applicable to release 9.0(4), please see the caveats sections for newer 9.0 releases.
 The caveats for newer releases precede this section.